namishh/com/content/blog/devlogs/pico.md

 <br>

 This was a really fun project to make, and it took me a lot of time mainly because I had mid sems going on, so I was barely giving this 30 minutes a day, but I really enjoyed it.
-I know it seems like a really simple game but I really enjoyed the development process and PICO-8 felt similiar to what it felt like when I created my first HTML page six years ago.
+I know it seems like a really simple game but I really enjoyed the development process and PICO-8 felt similar to what it felt like when I created my first HTML page six years ago.
 Until next time, goodbye!